bluefin-developer-portal/WooCommercePlugin/bluefin-payment-gateway/README.md

 One of the most common use cases of **Authorization + Manual Capture** is when an order requires shipping (shipping-related information including address, etc).
 Upon the order having been shipped to the customer, the merchant manually captures the authorization - completing the order.

 In the case of Bluefin authorization transaction, note that the status of the WooCommerce order is `On hold`.
-Opon capture, it is `Completed`.
+Upon capture, it is `Completed`.

 For the tutorial of authorization and capturing a WooCommerce order via the Bluefin Plugin, see below.